sharetribe/sharetribe/README.md

-# Sharetribe
+# Sharetribe Go

 [![CircleCI](https://circleci.com/gh/sharetribe/sharetribe/tree/master.svg?style=svg)](https://circleci.com/gh/sharetribe/sharetribe/tree/master) [![Code Climate](https://codeclimate.com/github/sharetribe/sharetribe.png)](https://codeclimate.com/github/sharetribe/sharetribe)

-Sharetribe develops advanced marketplace software for every business life cycle stage.
+**IMPORTANT: Sharetribe Go is no longer actively maintained.**

-Sharetribe Go gives you the complete feature set to launch a marketplace for rentals, services, events, or products.
-The platform is source-available under the Sharetribe Community Public License.
+Sharetribe's new marketplace builder, The New Sharetribe, replaces Sharetribe Go as the easiest, fastest way to build a marketplace.
+Learn more about [what The New Sharetribe means for Sharetribe Go](https://www.sharetribe.com/from-go-to-new-sharetribe).

-To launch your marketplace in minutes without touching code or worrying about hosting and backups, [head to the SaaS version of Sharetribe Go](https://www.sharetribe.com/products/go).
+Sharetribe Go remains source-available under the Sharetribe Community Public License.

-If you're looking for a customizable and extendable marketplace solution, [check out Sharetribe Flex](https://www.sharetribe.com/products/flex).
-Flex is an API-based marketplace solution designed with a developers-first mindset.
-It allows you to develop your marketplace with the programming language of your choice, build a mobile app, design a customized transaction flow, and easily integrate third party services.
+To build and launch a marketplace without writing a single line of code, and extend indefinitely with custom code and scale to any size, head to the SaaS version of [The New Sharetribe](https://www.sharetribe.com).

-### Contents
+## Contents

 - [Technology stack](#technology-stack)
 - [Installation](#installation)